vladfeigin/llm-agents-evaluation/README.md

 {
     "session_id": "1",
     "question": "What's Microsoft Fabric?",
-    "ground-truth": "Microsoft Fabric is an end-to-end analytics and data platform designed for enterprises that require a unified solution.
+    "answer": "Microsoft Fabric is an end-to-end analytics and data platform designed for enterprises that require a unified solution.
 It encompasses various services such as Data Engineering, Data Factory, Data Science, Real-Time Analytics, Data Warehouse, and Databases.
 Fabric integrates these components into a cohesive stack, simplifying analytics requirements by offering a seamlessly integrated, user-friendly platform.
 Key features: Unified data storage with OneLake, AI capabilities embedded within the platform, Centralized data management and governance, SaaS model.", "context": "Microsoft Fabric is an end-to-end analytics and data platform designed for enterprises that require a unified solution.
 It encompasses data movement, processing, ingestion, transformation, real-time event routing, and report building.
 It offers a comprehensive suite of services including Data Engineering, Data Factory, Data Science, Real-Time Analytics, Data Warehouse, and Databases.
 With Fabric, you don't need to assemble different services from multiple vendors.
 Instead, it offers a seamlessly integrated, user-friendly platform that simplifies your analytics requirements.
 Operating on a Software as a Service (SaaS) model, Fabric brings simplicity and integration to your solutions."
 }
 ```